alevchuk/minibank/README.md

 Run `sudo raspi-config` and select **Localization Options --> Change Timezone --> Other --> UTC** to make your system clock right.
 Check time by running `date`

-I recommed setting your timezone to UTC because that's better for privacy and that's what bitcoind logs use.
+I recommend setting your timezone to UTC because that's better for privacy and that's what bitcoind logs use.

 #### bash-completion